 Eli J. Finkel is a professor at Northwestern University.
 He is the author of The All-or-Nothing Marriage: How the Best Marriages Work.

 This means that over the years, thanks to kids, jobs, and other daily life stressors, there are going to be times when you’re going to be not so totally in love with your spouse—and that’s OK.
 “There are periods where just putting one foot in front of the other, just not divorcing, is exactly the right thing to do,” says Finkel.
 “Then, there are periods you start to rediscover each other and just not divorcing isn’t what’s relevant anymore.
 There’s a high end.
 Those are the best marriages—the ones that realize when there’s an opportunity to push toward the high end and also realize when the best you can do for today is make sure that nobody filed paperwork.”

 Sometimes you’re not going to have the time or emotional wherewithal to invest a lot in your marriage and you’ll feel like roommates passing each other in the hall.
 You might go weeks—even, gasp, months without having sex.
 But if you’re strategic about recognizing this is happening, you can ride it out until you get the opportunity to once again invest more deeply in your marriage.

-Want to be sure you make it all the way from “I do” until “death do us part”?
-Follow these three simple strategies and you can ride the wave of marriage like the awesome couple that you are:
+Want to be sure you make it all the way?
+Follow the three simple strategies below, and you can ride the wave of marriage like the awesome couple that you are.

 Go All In